vasylivanchyk330/AWS_Automation/README.md

 ## Bucket Content Cleanup

-Scripts to clean up the contents of an S3 bucket, including object versions.
+Scripts to clean up the contents of an S3 bucket, including object versions and version delete markers.

 - `delete-s3-bucket-objects-versions.py`: Script to delete all objects and versions in an S3 bucket.